 I further note that the lutre file system has 128-bit file identifiers.
 Therefore I guess it is the reason why mdrun mdrun did not support large file offsets.

-#2 Updated by Roland Schulz almost 9 years ago
+#2 Updated by Roland Schulz over 9 years ago

 Do you still have the previous CPT file from a point before the 2GB were reached?
 If so try to continue from that CPT file.
 Than the next time you continue it the xtc-file should be again over 2GB.
 And check whether now it is possible to continue.

 The reason it is important to recreate the CPT file: If your earlier build didn't have large file support than the CPT file is not OK.
 But the CPT file before the xtc-file got too large should be OK to continue from.

-#3 Updated by Anonymous almost 9 years ago
+#3 Updated by Anonymous over 9 years ago

 Thanks for the reply.
 Yes, when the xtc file does not exceed 2 GB, the restart is OK.
 The problem is when the xtc file exceeds 2 GB, restart is failed with the cpt file generated after the 2 GB were reached.